Sacred Facts · At a Glance

 The Akhand Path (Continuous Reading)

-The akhand pothi (continuous, unbroken reading) of the Guru Granth Sahib takes 48 hours.
+The akhand path (continuous, unbroken reading) of the Guru Granth Sahib takes about 48 hours.
 This practice began after Guru Arjan's martyrdom (who was killed while the manuscript was being prepared).
 The reader(s) must maintain continuity — if they fall asleep or must stop for any reason, the reading must be restarted.
-The akhand pothi is installed in every new gurdwara; its inauguration is a major event.
+The akhand path is held at the inauguration of every new gurdwara; its completion (bhog) is a major event.

 Nitnem: The Five Daily Prayers